Sebastes inermis

 Sebastes inermis, the Japanese red seaperch or dark-banded rockfish, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
 It is found in the northwestern Pacific Ocean.
+This species is known as mebaru (メバル/鮴) in Japan and as bollak (볼락) in Korea.

 Taxonomy

 Sebastes inermis was first formally described in 1829 by the French zoologist Georges Cuvier with the type locality given as Japan.
 Together with S. ventricosus and S. cheni these three taxa form a species complex and have been treated as a single species in the past.
 Some authorities place this species complex in the subgenus Mebarus.
-The specific name inermis means “unarmed”, a reference to the relatively small spines on the head.
+The specific name inermis means "unarmed", a reference to the relatively small spines on the head.

 Description

 Sebastes inermis has sharp lachrymal spines with the rest of the spines on the head are rather weak.
 The caudal fin is not strongly emarginate.
 It has a dark red or pale brown body on the back and flanks.
 The pectoral fins reach beyond the level of the anus when held down., The pectoral fins have 15 rays while the anal fin has 7 rays.
 This species grows to a total length of 35.9 cm, and the heaviest recorded specimen weighed 800 g.